apache/pulsar/site2/docs/security-jwt.md

 On how to enable token authentication on a Pulsar cluster, you can refer to the guide below.

-JWT support two different kind of keys in order to generate and validate the tokens:
+JWT supports two different kinds of keys in order to generate and validate the tokens:

  * Symmetric :
-    - You can use a single ***Secret*** key both to generate and validate tokens.
+    - You can use a single ***Secret*** key to generate and validate tokens.
- * Asymmetric: A pair of keys consist of the Private key and the Public key.
+ * Asymmetric: A pair of keys consists of the Private key and the Public key.
     - You can use ***Private*** key to generate tokens.
     - You can use ***Public*** key to validate tokens.